dudaka/simple-airline-ai-assistant/README.md

 - User: "How much to Pris?"
 - Assistant: "I'll check the ticket price for you.
 I found the price for Paris (I noticed you meant Paris) - a return ticket costs $899.
 Paris is the City of Light, famous for art, fashion, and cuisine!"

+- User: "Price to Tokio please"
+- Assistant: "I'll check the ticket price for you.
+I found the price for Tokyo (I noticed you meant Tokyo) - a return ticket costs $1400.
+Tokyo is a modern metropolis blending traditional and contemporary Japanese culture!"

 **Budget Shopping:**

 - User: "I have a budget of $800, what can you recommend?"